1. ARVC encourages athletes and parents to educate themselves about the recruiting process as early as their FRESHMAN year in high school.

 What is a National Letter of Intent?

 A National Letter of Intent is signed by a college-bound student-athlete when the student-athlete agrees to attend a Division I or II college or university for one academic year.
 Participating institutions agree to provide financial aid for one academic year to the student-athlete as long as the student-athlete is admitted to the school and is eligible for financial aid under NCAA rules.
 Other forms of financial aid do not guarantee the student-athlete financial aid.

 The National Letter of Intent is voluntary and not required for a student-athlete to receive financial aid or participate in sports.

 Signing a National Letter of Intent ends the recruiting process since participating schools are prohibited from recruiting student-athletes who have already signed letters with other participating schools.

 A student-athlete who has signed a National Letter of Intent may request a release from his or her contract with the school.
 If a student-athlete signs a National Letter of Intent with one school but attends a different school, he or she will lose one full year of eligibility and must complete a full academic year at their new school before being eligible to compete.

 Recruiting calendars help promote the well-being prospective student-athletes and coaches and ensure competitive equity by defining certain time periods in which recruiting may or may not occur in a particular sport.

-1. Free – click here
+1. Join for Free - click here

 2. #1 Choice by college coaches to connect to players